 98 Avenue A,

-Located on an ever-busy stretch of Avenue A, in the heart of the East Village, this theater is easy to miss.
+Located on an ever-busy stretch of Avenue A, in the heart of the East Village, this theatre is easy to miss.
 Opened as the Avenue A Theatre in 1926, it was operated by RKO, followed by Loew’s Inc., and was closed in 1959.

 Just login to your account and subscribe to this theater